mikecoughlan/DSSG_WMCA/scripts/solar_pv/README.md

 ### Setup
 `01_calc_shadow`
 1. Follow the [instructions](https://www.qgistutorials.com/en/docs/running_qgis_jobs.html) from step 14-17 to set up the paths.
-2. Change `ROOT_DIR` in `CONFIG` to the folder which holds the three main folders with the OS data
+2. Ensure folder structure for input data is correct.
+All input data should be in the top folder `data/processed/` and `data/raw/`.
+3. Edit last line of `launch.bat` to select Python script to execute.
-3. Run `launch.bat` from the OSGeo Shell (for Windows, other OS might need different setups)
+4. Run `launch.bat` from the OSGeo Shell (for Windows, other OS might need different setups).

 `02_calc_pv_output`
 1. Run Python script